swisskyrepo/PayloadsAllTheThings/API Key Leaks/README.md

 ```

-### Auth Bypass using pre-published Machine Key
+### IIS Machine Keys

-> By default, ASP.NET creates a Forms Authentication Ticket with unique a username associated with it, Date and Time at which the ticket was issued and expires.
-So, all you need is just a unique username and a machine key to create a forms authentication token

-That machine key is used for encryption and decryption of forms authentication cookie data and view-state data, and for verification of out-of-process session state identification.
+> That machine key is used for encryption and decryption of forms authentication cookie data and view-state data, and for verification of out-of-process session state identification.

+Requirements
+* machineKey **validationKey** and **decryptionKey**
+* __VIEWSTATEGENERATOR cookies
+* __VIEWSTATE cookies

 Example of a machineKey from https://docs.microsoft.com/en-us/iis/troubleshoot/security-issues/troubleshooting-forms-authentication.